-9 Great Chicken Recipes That Can Be on the Table in 30 Minutes Flat
+9 Fast Chicken Recipes That Take 30 Minutes or Less

 Chicken is the perfect dinner choice when you’re short on time.
 Higher in protein and lower in fat than many other meats, chicken helps enhance health and wellbeing as part of a balanced diet.
 It’s full of nutritious B vitamins and can promote muscle growth for weight trainers.
 About 85% of people in this country have eaten chicken in the past two weeks, making it one of the most beloved proteins around.
-And because it’s so wonderfully quick to cook, you can have a chicken main dish on the table in half an hour or less.
+And because it’s so wonderfully quick to cook, you can have one of these fast chicken recipes on the table in half an hour or less.

 To bring you the best in fantastically fast chicken recipes, we’ve rounded up a collection of healthy favorites in a wide variety of flavor profiles and culinary traditions.

 1. 15-Minute Fiesta Lime Chicken with Avocado Salsa